-- Inspect the drive tray for any signs of damage. - Ensure that the drive is installed in the tray correctly. - If your server has an optional RAID adapter installed, see the documentation provided with the adapter for information about installing a hard disk drive.
+- Inspect the drive tray for any signs of damage. - · Ensure that the drive is installed in the tray correctly. - If your server has an optional RAID adapter installed, see the documentation provided with the adapter for information about installing a hard disk drive.

-To install a hot-swap SCSI hard disk drive, complete the following steps:
+Complete the following steps to install a hot-swap SCSI hard disk drive:

-- 1. Read the safety information that begins on page iii and "Installation guidelines" on page 29. - 2.
+- 1. Read "Safety information" on page 101 and "Installation guidelines" on page 25. - 2.
 Remove the filler panel from the applicable drive bay.

-Note: To ensure adequate system cooling, do not operate the server for more than 2 minutes without either a hard disk drive or a filler panel installed in each bay.
+Note: To ensure adequate system cooling, do not operate the server for more than two minutes without either a hard disk drive or a filler panel installed in each bay.

-- 3. Install the new hard disk drive in the drive bay. - 4.
+- 3. Install the new hard disk drive in the drive bay: - 4.
 Check the hard disk drive status LED and activity LED to verify that the drive is operating correctly. - 5.
 If you have other options to install, install them now.
-Otherwise, go to "Completing the installation" on page 53.
+Otherwise, go to "Completing the installation" on page 47.